Learning the guitar is a long but rewarding journey. This is what you need to know before you start.

 You don’t know what you will need to learn, how to learn it, in what order, whether you have what it takes, how long will it take, and many other questions you don’t yet have an answer for.

-Many new guitar players tend to ask themselves and others whether they have the potential to learn, whether they have natural talent.
+Many new guitar players tend to ask themselves and others whether they have the potential to learn or whether they have natural talent.

-This is the wrong question to ask because lack of natural talent is not the obstacle between where you’re now, and where you want to be as a guitar player.
+This is the wrong question to ask because a lack of natural talent is not the obstacle between where you’re now and where you want to be as a guitar player.

 If you’ve accomplished the complex task of learning a language, there’s no reason on earth you can’t also learn the guitar!

-Now, some people are born gifted with an ability to learn things quickly.
+Now, some people are born gifted with the ability to learn things quickly.
 In their case, their journey may proceed faster than yours and mine.

 However, the majority of great guitar players were not born with any special gifts.